AndyOooh/create-node-template/templates/express-advanced/README.md

-# Create-node-template
+# Express-advanced

 ## Description

-This project is a template for creating a new node project.
-It is a CLI tool that will create a new project with the following features:
+This is a template for a production ready Express.js server.

 ## Table of Contents